polterguy/rosetta/README.md

 Is there's a bug in PHP?
 No problem, Rosetta have no PHP bindings.
 Is there a bug in CGI?
 No problem, Rosetta have no CGI bindings.
 Is there a bug in database *"x"*?
 No problem, Rosetta have no bindings to it!
 Guaranteed!

+### Paranoid by default

+Rosetta by default, unless configured otherwise, starts out as paranoid, in ultra-secure mode, by turning on and off all the switches, such that it starts out in a highly secure state, even before you start configuring it.

+This means that you don't have to study its documentation, or spend a lot of time making it secure, since by default, it already is secure when you start using it.

+The only thing you need to do, to make sure it becomes bullet proof in fact, is to put an SSL certificate and private key into the root folder of your server, with the name of *"server.crt"* and *"server.key"*.

+By default, Rosetta accepts insecure connections, but will attempt to upgrade automatically to secure connections, if the client supports this feature.
+It uses port 80 for normal HTTP traffic, and port 443 for SSL traffic.
+It does not accept HEAD and TRACE requests, and is configured to run in *"thread-pool"* mode, with 128 threads.
+It has sane values for timeouts, preventing malicious and/or badly written clients to lock up resources on your server, by creating requests that never finishes.

 ## Future plans